Expectations are changing

 Changes are also happening in the wider operating environment to encourage businesses to make the switch to more efficient and cleaner sources of energy.

-In addition to what consumers are saying, businesses are facing a growing amount of expectation from external things like national emissions budgets, the Emissions Reduction Plan and research and advice that’s coming into the public sphere — such as the recently released IPCC report.
+In addition to what consumers are saying, businesses are facing a growing amount of expectation from external things like national emissions budgets, the emissions reduction plan, and research and advice that’s coming into the public sphere — such as the recently released IPCC report.

 An opportunity gap